davidesantangelo/curl-gems/README.md

 ## Built With

 - [Ruby on Rails](https://github.com/rails/rails) &mdash; Our back end API is a Rails app.
 It responds to requests RESTfully in JSON.
-- [Terminal-Table](https://github.com/tj/terminal-table) Ruby ASCII Table Generator, simple and feature rich..
+- [Terminal-Table](https://github.com/tj/terminal-table) &mdash;  Ruby ASCII Table Generator, simple and feature rich..

 ## Contributing